helgatheviking/Nav-Menu-Roles/readme.txt

 Stable tag: 1.7.2
 License: GPLv3

-Hide custom menu items based on user roles
+Hide custom menu items based on user roles.
+PLEASE READ THE [FAQ](http://wordpress.org/plugins/nav-menu-roles/faq/#conflict) IF YOU ARE NOT SEEING THE SETTINGS.

 == Description ==